Engin-Boot/capture-behavior-of-a-visit-counter-shweta-shinde/needs-tech.md

   Given: The server is not functional
   When: The server restarts
-  Then: Retrive the saved value of visitor counter
+  Then: Retrieve the saved value of visitor counter

 Scenario: Reconcile counts if the sensor is offline for a while

   Given: The server is not functional
   When: The server is online
-  Then: Manually add the number of visitorcards issued when offline
+  Then: Manually add the number of visitor cards issued when offline